Preparing the test...

 Frequently Asked Questions

-Why is my speed test result different from my internet plan?
+Why is my speed test result lower than my plan?

-How often should I test my internet speed?
+How often should I run a speed test?

 What's the difference between Mbps and MBps?